valesios/cordova-plugin-startapp-ads/README.md

   }
 });
 ```
-Nice! :) Now you can use StartAppAds everywhere in your project.
+Now you can use StartAppAds everywhere in your project.

 ### 3. Show/Hide Banner Ads
 Show a Banner Ad on the bottom of your app.
-(I recommend to either do this in **app.components.ts** or in the **constructor** of any other page).
 ```javascript
 StartAppAds.showBanner();
 ```